emdobrin/reactor-user-docs/extension-reference/mobile/build-your-own-extension/events/identity/events-dispatched-by-the-identity-service.md

 ## Analytics Content Request

-The Identity Extension dispatches a new Analytics Content Request event when a push status preference change is detected.
+The Identity Extension dispatches a new Analytics Content Request event when a push status preference change is detected, when the push identifier is initially set or when it is cleared from the SDK.
 This event will be handled by the Analytics extension and a new internal hit will be sent to the Adobe Analytics Server.

 For more details about this event see [Analytics Content Request](../adobe-analytics/events-handled-by-adobe-analytics.md#analytics-content-request)